Last Updated on January 15, 2026 by Melanie Haynes

 Puppies will get a series of vaccinations within the first few weeks of life to protect them against many illnesses, including rabies, Bordetella, and leptospirosis.
 If you’re bringing home an older dog, on the other hand, you may or may not know what care they’ve received in the past.
 No worries—your vet can provide a titer test to determine if they have any protection or are due for a few shots.

-Bringing a Miniature Schnauzer Puppy Home
+Bringing a Dog Puppy Home

 Contact us today!